 Ingredients: You need brick-style cream cheese, butter, confectioners’ sugar, vanilla extract, and a pinch of salt.
 The salt helps offset the sweetness.

-If you’re looking to pipe decoration with this cream cheese frosting, chill it in the refrigerator for 20 minutes first.
+If you’re looking to pipe decoration with this cream cheese frosting, chill it in the refrigerator for about 1 hour first.
 This guarantees the creamy frosting will hold its shape.

 And if you’re not a fan of cream cheese frosting, these vanilla frostings will work just as well: vanilla buttercream, Swiss meringue buttercream, and not-so-sweet whipped frosting.

-There’s no emotion quite like sadness you’ll experience when that last slice is gone!
+There’s no emotion quite like the sadness you’ll experience when that last slice is gone!

 Carrot Cake Success Tips